-The Bible is God-inspired as it was originally written (the Old Testament in Hebrew, most of the New in Greek), but that does not mean the translations are.
-Translations has enough truth that basically any Bible gets the way to salvation right:
+The Bible is God-inspired as it was originally written (the Old Testament in Hebrew, most of the New in Greek).
+However, that does not mean all translation work is.
+Bible translations, whether KJV, NIV, ESV or whatever, has enough truth in it that basically, any Bible gets the way to salvation right:

 I am the way, the truth, and the life: no man comes to the Father, but by me.

 But on the less central matters, the job is not always that well done.
 Consider these examples:

 1) The word for Eve, ezer, is translated into Greek as boethos and was used by the early church in prayers to Christ.
 The word prostatis, used for Phoebe has a masculine form, prostates, and this also is used in prayers to Christ.

 Eve as boethos is translated helper, Phoebe as prostatis is translated helper.
 But Christ our boethos and prostates get translated “champion and defender.”